colonyengine/colony/devref/DEVREF-lexicon.md

 of a *texture-map*.
 One would construct the *texture-map* with the *texture-map* *programmatic API* and then *register* it with the appropriate engine API.

+- **validation pass**: One of the *rectification* passes on a fully specified piece of *physical* data that checks to make sure all the data follows any required constraints.
+This pass can only be applied to data where all derived data has been filled in--either by a *synthesis pass* or by some other means.